-Your serial number is found on the serial number plate (1) attached to the tank.
+Your serial number is found on the serial number plate (1) attached to the front of the tank.

 Serial Plate Location

 It is important to record the serial number for proof of ownership and for any service or maintenance assistance.